-Did you know that oral health is directly linked to your child's overall systemic health?
-Poor oral health can lead to painful infections, malnutrition, sleep deprivation and lifelong health problems.
-America's ToothFairy believes that every child deserves a healthy smile and we would like to help you ensure optimal oral health for your child!
-We have Tips from the ToothFairy, fun ToothFairy 101 educational activities and more!
+Did you know that your children’s dental health is directly linked to their overall health?
+Because poor oral health can lead to painful infections, malnutrition, sleep deprivation and lifelong health problems, it is critical to pay attention to your children’s dental health.
+America’s ToothFairy believes that every child deserves a healthy smile!

 Tips from the ToothFairy

-- Parents and caregivers can share tooth decay causing bacteria when they clean their child's pacifier or bottle nipple by placing it in their mouths or when they share a child's food and drink.
+- Parents and caregivers can share decay-causing bacteria when they clean their child’s pacifier or bottle nipple by placing it in their mouths or when they share a child’s food and drink.
 Clean bottle nipples and pacifiers in warm, soapy water and avoid sharing food and drinks with your children.

 - Beginning at birth, clean infant gums with a damp cloth or soft toothbrush and warm water after each feeding and check your child’s gums/teeth daily.